kintone/js-sdk/packages/rest/docs/migration-from-rest-api-client.md

 ### Unsupported Features

 In `@kintone/rest-api-client`, the following features were provided, but they are not available in `@kintone/rest`.

-#### Session Authentication in Browser

-Session authentication is not supported.
-Please use other authentication methods such as API tokens.

 #### Feature Flags